chrisgrieser/obsidian-theme-design-utilities/README.md

 ```

 ### Red Outlines for Debugging
 Add red outlines to all elements.
 Run the command again to remove the outlines.
-THe outlines are useful for debugging purposes, [essentially serving as the CSS equivalent for `console.log()`](https://www.youtube.com/shorts/ii-lSK2_Nu4).
+The outlines are useful for debugging purposes, [essentially serving as the CSS equivalent for `console.log()`](https://www.youtube.com/shorts/ii-lSK2_Nu4).

 ### Permanent Test Notice
 Post a notice (notification) that stays on screen until you click it.
 This is useful for styling notices, as they normally quickly fade away.